-Capital Expenditure refers to acquisitions of property, plant and equipment and intangible fixed assets net of disposals, the net change in advances to suppliers of fixed assets and investment subsidies received (see Cash Flow Statement, line E "Net Cash Used in Operations").
+Capital Expenditure refers to acquisitions of property, plant and equipment and intangible fixed assets net of disposals, the net change in advances to suppliers of fixed assets and investment subsidies received (see the statement of cash flows and Note I.5 to the consolidated financial statements, line E: "Net cash from operational investing activities").

-Free cash flow refers to operating cash flow less expenditures on tangible and intangible assets net of disposals, net disbursements for taxes and financial interest +/- change in net working capital (see Consolidated Statement of Cash Flows, line "Net cash generated by operating activities").
+Free cash flow refers to operating cash flow less expenditures on tangible and intangible assets net of disposals, net disbursements for taxes and financial interest +/- change in net working capital (see Statement of Cash flows and Note I.5 to the consolidated financial statements, line "Net cash generated by operating activities").

-Net debt equals all non-current financial liabilities, current loans and bank overdrafts less loans and other non-current financial assets, and cash and cash equivalents (see Note 5.2.7 to the consolidated financial statements).
+Net debt equals all non-current financial liabilities, current loans and bank overdrafts less loans and other non-current financial assets, and cash and cash equivalents (see Notes 5.2.7 and III.2.3 to the consolidated financial statements).